-I N 1943 SOUTHWESTERN took over the Memphis College of Music, established in 1933, as its own music department.
+IN 1943 SOUTHWESTERN took over the Memphis College of Music, established in 1933, as its own music department.
 It had already been under the direction of Dr. Burnet C. Tuthill since 1937 and had become accredited by the National Association of Schools of Music and the State of Tennessee.
 The department has since had a phenomenal growth in size and quality and now offers the Bachelor of Music degree in applied music, church music, school music and composition as well as the Bachelor of Arts degree with a major in music.
 The faculty has been carefully selected and all its 32 members are working together with sympathetic understanding in the interest of the students, who comprise over twelve percent of the entire student body.
 Southwestern's graduates in music are gladly accepted without condition for work toward Master of Music degrees in the leading graduate schools of the nation and have made excellent records in these schools.

 The Southwestern Singers have come to be one of the outstanding features of campus activity.
 Their total membership includes about one hundred students but it is possible to bring only seventy-five of them on the tour.
 Their work is devoted to the highest type of sacred choral music, mostly sung without accompaniment.
-This year they have presented The Christmas Story by Heinrich Schutz at the Christmas Vesper service and in the spring they will perform the Requiem Mass by Mozart, being accompanied in both by the Southwestern Orchestra.
+This year they have presented "The Childhood of Christ" by Johann Christoph Bach, at the Christmas Vesper Service.
 The program of the present six day tour features The Peaceable Kingdom by Randall Thompson, the finest piece of music composed for unaccompanied choir since the great composers of the sixteenth and early seventeenth centuries.

-Dr. Tuthill, the Director of the Southwestern Singers and Head of the Department of Music, is nationally known as an educator and composer.
+Dr. Tuthill, the Director of the Southwestern SINGERS and Head of the Department of Music, is nationally known as an educator and composer.
 He established the Memphis Symphony Orchestra in 1938 and was its Conductor for eight seasons.
 In 1945, during a leave of absence from his duties at Southwestern, he served as Chief of the Fine Arts Section of the Shrivenham American (Army) University in England.
 Since 1924, he has been Secretary and an Examiner for the National Association of Schools of Music.
 His compositions have been performed by a number of leading symphony orchestras in this country.
 Dr. Tuthill holds the Bachelor of Arts and Master of Arts degrees from Columbia University and the Master of Music degree from the College of Music of Cincinnati.
 His degree of Doctor of Music was conferred by the Chicago Musical College.

-Southwestern at Memphis, the official college of the Synods of Alabama, Louisiana, Mississippi, and Tennessee, is located in the heart of the MidSouth, on a wooded campus of one hundred acres, in beautiful buildings of Collegiate Gothic architecture.
+SOUTHWESTERN AT MEMPHIS, the official college of the Synods of Alabama, Louisiana, Mississippi, and Tennessee, is located in the heart of the Mid-South, on a wooded campus of one hundred acres, in beautiful buildings of Collegiate Gothic architecture.

 Now entering upon its second century of service in the field of Christian higher education, Southwestern has chosen to remain a relatively small college in which close personal acquaintance between students and faculty is natural and normal.
-With a student body of six hundred and fifty and a faculty of seventy there is a teacher for every nine or ten students.
+With a normal student body of six hundred and fifty and a faculty of seventy there is a teacher for every nine or ten students.
 Classes and laboratory sections are small.
 A faculty adviser, selected for all-around helpfulness, is assigned to each student.
 No student is lost in the crowd.

-Academically and spiritually, Southwestern stands for thoroughness, genuineness, and excellence.
+Academically and spiritually, SOUTHWESTERN stands for thoroughness, genuineness, and excellence.
 Its emphasis is always on quality.
 It is concerned with sound scholarship, good manners, good morals, and sound faith.
 Its Phi Beta Kappa chapter is a hallmark of its quality and the Bible is a required and essential part of its curriculum.